 Frost Shock, by Phrolian Gardner for WoW TCG

-A glyph aimed at mitigating some of the issues that Resto Shaman have when healing a spread raid, Glyph of Chaining introduces a 4 second cooldown on Chain Heal (making it ~6seconds in between heals) in exchange for an increase in jump distance from 12.5 to 25 yards.
-While this generally is sufficient to assure that Chain Heal has 4 bounces even in the most spread of conditions, it means that shaman will see reduced HPS in stacked raid conditions (while using the glyph).
+A glyph aimed at mitigating some of the issues that Resto Shaman have when healing a spread raid, Glyph of Chaining introduces a 3 second cooldown on Chain Heal (making it ~5 seconds in between heals) in exchange for an increase in jump distance from 12.5 to 25 yards.
+While this generally is sufficient to assure that CH has 4 bounces even in the most spread of conditions, it means that shaman will see reduced HPS in stacked raid conditions (while using the glyph).

 - Suggested for use when: a fight contains very limited to no raid stacking.

-Somewhat diminished from its previous incarnation as a Resto Shaman talent, where it had also included a mana cost reduction, this glyph now only affords you a small heal on a player from whom you have successfully dispelled a magic or curse effect.
-It’s worth noting that the heal from Cleansing Waters is unaffected by Mastery and Crit, and given its reliance on the dispel CD and the presence of a dispelable effect (although they are plentiful in Mists of Pandaria content), it is unlikely that a ~10-11k heal will contribute that significantly to overall Healing Done.
+This glyph affords you a small heal on a player from whom you have successfully dispelled a magic or curse effect.
+It’s worth noting that the heal from Cleansing Waters is unaffected by Mastery and Crit, and given its reliance on the dispel CD and the presence of a dispelable effect, this glyph acts more of a slight bonus in a PVE environment versus a reliable healing source.

 - Suggested for use when: healing 5-mans with plentiful dispel mechanics.

 A slight bonus when you anticipate casting a number of Lightning Bolts, you nevertheless spend more time casting damage abilities than it would take to simply refresh the existing Earth Shield.